9aia/thal/CONTRIBUTING.md

      ```

 > [!TIP]
 > If the network is properly set up (see [Preparing the Network](#preparing-the-network) for more details), you can access the development environment in your browsers using the URL `http://dev.thal.9aia.com:3000`.
-This allows seamless collaboration within the shared network during your codeshare session.
+This allows seamless collaboration within the shared network during your collaborative coding session.

 ### Stopping the Development Environment